pmqs/z1/windll/vb/readmeVB.txt

-On Windows open this file in WordPad.
+On Windows open this file in WordPad or use unzip -a to restore line ends.

 Contents of the "windll/vb" sub-archive